 Check your water service line

-First, do you know what a water service line is?
-It’s a pipe with a small diameter (usually less than two inches) that links the building to the water main underneath the street.
-It is usually made of lead or copper and is composed of two sections: One which belongs to the city and the other which belongs to the building owner (from the inside of the building to the property line).
-Both sections may be made of lead, but it’s also possible that the section which belongs to the property owner is made of lead while the city’s section isn’t, and vice versa.
+First of all, do you know what a water inlet is?
+It’s the small-diameter pipe (usually less than 2”) that connects the aqueduct on the street to the building.
+It’s usually made of lead or copper and consists of 2 sections: the one belonging to the city and the one belonging to the building owner (from inside the building to the property line).
+Both sections can be made of lead, but it’s possible for the section belonging to the building owner to be made of lead and the section belonging to the City not, or vice versa.

 Map of lead service lines